Grove Collaborative

 Are wool dryer balls better than dryer sheets?

-Deemed a safer choice by many experts, wool dryer balls are an environmentally responsible alternative to a traditional dryer sheet.
-Natural and chemical-free, 100 percent wool dryer balls are hypoallergenic, too, making them a smart choice that's gentle enough for even those with sensitive skin and even itty-bitty baby clothes.
+Deemed a safer choice by many experts, wool dryer balls are an environmentally responsible alternative to traditional dryer sheets.
+Natural and chemical-free, 100 percent wool dryer balls are hypoallergenic, too, making them a smart choice for those with sensitive skin, including clothes for babies and kids.

 Wool dryer ball basics